2014 Italian Grand Prix: Post-race

 The stewards deemed Gutiérrez responsible for hitting Grosjean and imposed a 20-second time penalty on him although they accepted he had brake problems.
 Gutiérrez said his brake problems had manifested in "an inconsistency that sometimes you cannot predict" and the contact with Grosjean was "an unfortunate moment."
 Sauber team principal Monisha Kaltenborn deemed the incident "unnecessary" and Grosjean said he was unsure as to what happened with Gutiérrez.
 Williams performance chief Rob Smedley said the team were investigating Bottas' slow start that lost him positions, which it believed it to be clutch-related problem.
 Bottas stated he felt he was too assertive with his clutch and his race was hindered by a lack of acceleration leaving the chicane: "The start on the formation lap – when we always do the final checks – was a bit compromised because Lewis had a slow getaway, so that maybe hurt a little bit.
 But definitely the tyres were not in the optimum window."

 Alonso was convinced he could have finished fifth had he not retired, saying he felt quicker than Ricciardo and revealed his team changed their approach, prompting him to slow after his problem emerged.
 He stated the remainder of the season was "not going to be too different" after a strenuous campaign in the past 12 rounds but that Ferrari was prepared: "It is the way at the moment but we cannot do anymore than this."
 Bottas said Magnussen's driving was "on the limit" but was unsure whether the latter deserved a penalty.
 Magnussen was "frustrated" upon receiving his second consecutive time-penalty and stated he would review the incident and carry over lessons into the season's next race.
 While initial reactions in the United Kingdom disagreed with the stewards decision, Smedley felt the penalty was justified.
 Red Bull team principal Christian Horner praised Ricciardo's overtakes and called it a strength of his: "For somebody that had a question mark over his overtaking coming into the year, he [has shown it] is right up there with the best."

-The result saw Hamilton lower Rosberg's lead in the Drivers' Championship to 22 points, with Ricciardo remaining in third place on 166 points.
+The result saw Hamilton lower Rosberg's lead in the World Drivers' Championship to 22 championship points, with Ricciardo remaining in third place on 166 championship points.
 By finishing fourth Bottas passed the non-finishing Alonso for fourth and the latter fell to fifth.
-Mercedes further extended their advantage in the Constructors' Championship to lead the second-placed Red Bull by 182 points.
-Williams overtook Ferrari to move into third place and McLaren were with 110 points with six races left in the season.
+Mercedes further extended their advantage in the World Constructors' Championship to lead the second-placed Red Bull by 182 championship points.
+Williams overtook Ferrari to move into third place and McLaren were with 110 championship points with six races left in the season.